-In 2018, humanity stands on the brink of one of the most profound and far-reaching advances – the transition to a post-industrial society driven by technology that is redefining everything, including the role of humans in a society increasingly impacted by the rise of artificial intelligence and a robotic workforce.
+At the beginning of 21st century, humanity stands on the brink of one of the most profound and far-reaching advances – the transition to a post-industrial society driven by technology that is redefining everything, including the role of humans in a society increasingly impacted by the rise of artificial intelligence and a robotic workforce.
 While there is much discussion on aspects, impacts and potential solutions, a grand narrative is yet to emerge.

 This post outlines a strategy to complete the transition to a post-industrial society starting with developing a grand narrative that can unite people behind a common vision with shared values, give purpose and direction and, importantly, galvanize action towards realizing the next historical leap in human societal evolution with impacts that exceed by orders of magnitude anything that has occurred in the past including both the Agricultural and Industrial revolutions combined.

 The proposed grand narrative (the final version to be arrived at democratically), is designed to be more than a collection of motherhood statements and statements of aspiration but a practical pathway to:

 Peaceful co-existence: By recognizing that all global conflicts are ultimately about economic power and the best way to end this conflict is by democratizing economic power on a global basis.